 When creating multi-level navigation menus, in addition to the above steps, there are some practices and precautions:

 - Level limit:Remember that AnQiCMS currently supports up to two levels of navigation.
-If your website requires a deeper navigation hierarchy, you may need to consider combining it with other content list tags (such as
+If your website needs a deeper navigation hierarchy, you may need to consider combining other content list tags such as

-includeThe label splits the navigation code into reusable small modules.
-This not only makes the template code cleaner but also facilitates team collaboration and maintenance. - Responsive design:Considering the experience of mobile device users, it is essential to work with CSS and JavaScript to handle responsive multi-level navigation to ensure good display and interaction on different screen sizes.
+includeThe tag divides navigation code into reusable small modules.
+This not only makes the template code neater, but also facilitates team collaboration and maintenance. - Responsive design:Considering the experience of mobile device users, it is necessary to cooperate with CSS and JavaScript for responsive multi-level navigation, ensuring that it can be displayed and interacted with well on different screen sizes.

-- Cache update:Each time you modify the navigation settings in the background, if the front-end does not update in time, please remember to clear the system cache to ensure that the latest configuration takes effect.
+- Cache Update:After modifying the navigation settings in the background, if the front-end does not update in time, please remember to clear the system cache to ensure that the latest configuration takes effect.

-Through the flexible backend configuration and powerful template tags of AnQiCMS, we can effectively build a multi-level website navigation menu that is both beautiful and practical, thereby enhancing user experience and the overall efficiency of the website.
+By using AnQiCMS's flexible backend configuration and powerful template tags, we can effectively build a multi-level website navigation menu that is both beautiful and practical, thereby enhancing user experience and the overall efficiency of the website.

 Frequently Asked Questions

-AnQiCMS backend navigation settings support up to two levels of navigation menus, that is, a level of submenu can be included under a first-level navigation item.This means you can create main menu items and their direct dropdown submenus.
+The AnQiCMS backend navigation settings support up to two-level navigation menus, that is, a first-level navigation item can contain a hierarchical submenu.This means you can create a main menu item and its direct dropdown submenu.

-Q2: How to highlight the navigation menu item corresponding to the current page?
+Q2: How can I highlight the navigation menu item corresponding to the current page?

-In the template,navListLabel returns each navigation item object (itemandinnerAll contain aIsCurrentfield.
+In the template,navListThe label returns each navigation item object (itemandinner) contains aIsCurrentfield.
 This field is returned when the current page matches the navigation item linktrue.
-You can use conditional judgment in the template, such asclass="{% if item.IsCurrent %}active{% endif %}"Add a specific CSS class to the currently active navigation item to achieve a highlight display effect.
+You can use conditional judgments in the template, such asclass="{% if item.IsCurrent %}active{% endif %}"Add a specific CSS class to the currently active navigation item to achieve a highlight display effect.

 Q3: Can I set different navigation menus for different areas of the website (such as the top, sidebar, footer)?